Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Pros

-Having bigger red dot sights make it immediately and highly visible at a glance, making it perfect for those looking to have fast target acquisition.
+Right off the bat, I can see the red dot, meaning it is highly visible at a glance, making it perfect for those looking to have fast target acquisition.

-For close to mid-range scenarios, and even common law enforcement situations, the 6 MOA red dot size is more than enough and is plenty accurate.
+For close to mid-range scenarios, and even common law enforcement situations, the 6 MOA red dot more than enough!

 Cons

-Though you would technically be able to hit targets bigger than the dot, it makes it easier to miss small targets or those positioned in tight small groups.
+Though you would technically be able to hit targets bigger than the dot, it’s easier to miss small targets or those positioned in tight small groups.

-First of all, it should be noted that the main and most noticeable difference would be that the 6 MOA possesses a bigger dot as compared to the smaller dot found on the 3 MOA option.
+The most noticeable difference would be that the 6 MOA possesses a BIGGER dot as compared to the smaller dot found on the 3 MOA option.

-• The 3 MOA dot can be applied and really shine in high precision applications where you’d be able to aim small.
+The 3 MOA dot shines in high precision applications where you’d be able to aim small.

-• The 6 MOA dot, on the other hand, being the bigger and wider variation, works great for close-range shots where proximity can make up for precision.
+Meanwhile, the 6 MOA dot, being the bigger and wider variation, works great for close-range shots where proximity can make up for precision.

-Of course, you can apply the 3 MOA and 6 MOA dots outside of these two scenarios, and they are not strictly bound to long-range and short-distance shooting, respectively.
+Of course, you can apply the 3 MOA and 6 MOA dots outside of these two scenarios.
+They are not strictly bound to long-range and short-distance shooting, respectively.

 Frequently Asked Questions